sequainoo/simple_shell/README.md

 # simple_shell
+A simple shell project in C

+# Description
-A simple UNIX command intepreter designed by Gideon Quainoo and Chibuzor Ihueze
+A simple UNIX command that interprets and replicates functions in simple shell (sh).

+#Language
+C